-- Use a bike helmet.
+- Your safety is a must so use a bike helmet.
 Most bike tour operators provide them, especially for children.

 - Beware of tramways when you cycle in the city.
-When you cross a tramway track, turn your wheels at least in a 45 degrees angle to the rail track so you don’t get stuck.
+When you cross a tramway track, turn your wheels at least in a 45 degrees angle to the rail track so you don’t get stuck in between.

 - No cycling in pedestrian areas.
 I remember police don’t take a joke on this when they are around.